 He studied computer science at the Technical University of Kaiserslautern with economics as a minor until 1986.
 He received his doctorate in computer science from the University of Stuttgart in 1989.
 After working for IBM, Siemens and a research stay at Xerox PARC in Palo Alto, he became Scientific Director in 1993, heading a research department at DFKI, now called “Smart Data & Knowledge Services”.
 At the same time, Andreas Dengel was appointed to the chair of Knowledge-based Systems at the Technical University.
 Since 2009, he is also a lecturer and examiner at Osaka Prefecture University and holds a professorship (kyakuin) at the Department of Computer Science and Intelligent Systems.
 At this university, he was also appointed “Distinguished Honorary Professor” (tokubetu eiyo kyoju) in March 2018, a distinction that only five researchers have received in 135 years.
 As of September 2020, Andreas Dengel has been appointed KI-Botschafter (AI Ambassador) of the state government of Rhineland-Palatinate.

-Andreas Dengel has chaired numerous international conferences and is on the editorial board of international journals and book series.
-He has written or edited 14 books and is the author of more than 500 scientific publications, 14 of which have received the Best Paper Award.
-He has supervised more than 450 doctoral, master and bachelor theses.
+Andreas Dengel has chaired numerous international conferences and serves on the editorial boards of international journals and book series.
+He has written or edited 14 books and is the author of more than 500 scientific publications, many of which have received the Best Paper Award.
+To date, he has supervised more than 450 doctoral, master's and bachelor's theses.

 Academic Education and University Career

 - 2013 Named W3 Professor, Department of Computer Science, University of Kaiserslautern

 - 1997 Named C4 Professor, Department of Computer Science, University of Kaiserslautern

 - 1993 Named C3 Professor, Department of Computer Science, University of Kaiserslautern